Falconry

 Falconry, an ancient and revered practice, has deep-rooted traditions in the Gulf region.
 For centuries, falconry has symbolised a unique connection between man and nature, reflecting the rich cultural heritage of Gulf countries.
 In this post, we will explore the fascinating world of falconry in the Gulf, its historical significance, contemporary revival, and its role as a cultural touchstone in the modern era.

 This is a great topic to explore, because the more you know, the easier conversations will be and it shows your Business partners that you have taken time to learn something about their culture.
-You can learn even more by joining our Middle East Hub.
+You can learn even more by subscribing to our Middle East Insights Newsletter.

 A Legacy of Falconry